-In terms of S.106 commuted sums that have been allocated to infrastructure projects, in monitoring year 2021-22 there has been a total of £12,097.69 that has contributed to Public open space maintenance and improvements.
-The council has also distributed £52,182.00 towards projects that conform the sports and leisure commuted sums.
-The housing department spent a total of £555,244.65 on the delivery of affordable homes from the affordable housing commuted sums currently held with the council.
+In terms of S.106 commuted sums that have been allocated to infrastructure projects, in monitoring year 2022-23 there has been a total of £22,143.50 that has contributed to Public open space maintenance and improvements.
+The housing department spent a total of £495,505.83 on the delivery of affordable homes from the affordable housing commuted sums currently held with the council' and £1,563,603.00 has been distributed to North Yorkshire Education to spend on a variety of allocated projects.